bufbuild/protobuf-es/docs/runtime_api.md

 User.typeName; // docs.User
 ```

-## Serialization and parsing
+## Serialization

 All messages provide functions for serializing and parsing data between the binary and JSON formats.
-The JSON format is great for debugging, but the binary format is more resilient
-to changes.
-For example, you can rename a field, and still parse binary data serialized
-with the previous version.
-In general, the binary format is also more performant than
-JSON.

-Conformance with the binary and the JSON format is ensured by the
+Conformance with both formats is ensured by the
 [conformance tests](../packages/protobuf-conformance).
-We do not implement the text format.
+Protobuf-ES does not implement the text format.

-For serializing multiple messages of the same type, also see [size-delimited messages](#size-delimited-messages).
+For serializing multiple messages of the same type, see [size-delimited messages](#size-delimited-messages).

 ### Binary

+**`toBinary`**

 Serializing to the binary format is very straight-forward and is done via the `toBinary` function on all message instances.